8go/matrix-commander/README.md

   --access-token ACCESS_TOKEN
                         Set a custom access token for use by certain actions.
                         It is an optional argument.
 By default --access-token is ignored and not used.
-It is used only by the --delete-mxc, --delete-mxc-before, and --rest actions.
+It is used by the --delete- mxc, --delete-mxc-before, and --rest actions.
-  --password PASSWORD   Use the password specified in certain actions.
+  --password PASSWORD   Specify a password for use by certain actions.
 It is
                         an optional argument.
 By default --password is ignored and not used.
-It is used only by the --delete-device.
+It is used by '--login password' and '-- delete-device' actions.
+If not provided for --login the user will be queried via keyboard.
+  --homeserver HOMESERVER
+                        Specify a homeserver for use by certain actions.
+It is an optional argument.
+By default --homeserver is ignored and not used.
+It is used by '--login' action.
+                        If not provided for --login the user will be queried via keyboard.
+  --device DEVICE       Specify a device name, for use by certain actions.
+It
+                        is an optional argument.
+By default --device is ignored and not used.
+It is used by '--login' action.
+                        If not provided for --login the user will be queried via keyboard.
+If you want the default value specify ''.
+Multiple devices (with different device id) may have the same device name.
+In short, the same device name can be assigned to multiple different devices if desired.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 2.38.0 2022-06-23.
+You are running version 2.38.1 2022-06-24.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```